Browned Butter Snickerdoodles with Toffee

 I typically use half shortening and half butter in my snickerdoodles, but this time I used all butter, melting down half of it, slowly cooking till it smelled all heavenly in my kitchen and was a lovely golden color.
 Then I let it cool before mixing up the cookies.
 This means you will need to chill the dough a bit so that you can roll it easily, but isn’t that half hour in the fridge worth it for the lovely taste of brown butter?
 Yes, yes, I think so.

 Now I will say, because it’s how my dad likes them, I am on Team Thin and Crispy when it comes to snickerdoodles.
 So these, my friends, are thin and crispy because I always pat them down a bit before baking.
 I am not sure, but maybe if you leave them as balls and slightly underbake them, they will turn into the chewy variety.
 I know, I know, I made, like, six trays of them, so I should have tested this with one of the pans.
 But I didn’t.
-So just enjoy then crispity crunchityness, or just have them with a glass of milk.
+So just enjoy then crispity crunchityness, or just have them with a glass of milk for Christmas or any night of the year.

 - Coconutty Snickerdoodles